AaltoGIS/GIS-docker-environment/Readme.md

 ## Configure the Blueprint environment using a dedicated GitHub notebook repo

-As a starting point, [check this CSC Pebbles guide](http://cscfi.github.io/pebbles/group_owners_guide.html).
+After a "clean" Docker/JupyterLab environment has been created for your course, you want to configure which materials will be used as source in your course Notebook environment.
+As a starting point, [please check this CSC Pebbles guide](http://cscfi.github.io/pebbles/group_owners_guide.html).

-To specify which repository should always be cloned as a starting point when the students use CSC Notebooks, you need to:
+To specify which repository should always be cloned for your programming environment (i.e when the students use CSC Notebooks), you need to:

 1. Create a dedicated repository for your course notebooks **OR** add a new branch to [AaltoGIS/notebooks](https://github.com/AaltoGIS/notebooks) repository with your materials.